 Plant serrano peppers in the spring after the threat of frost has passed.
 Night temperatures should be reliably above 55 degrees Fahrenheit.
 Seeds need to be started indoors six to eight weeks prior to your area's projected last frost date in the spring.

 Selecting a Planting Site

 Pick a sunny garden spot with rich soil that has good drainage.
 Container growth is also an option, but choose a container that's 3 to 5 gallons.

 Moreover, choosing proper plant companions in the garden is good for peppers.
 The best companions include other peppers, tomatoes, basil, parsley, carrots, parsnips, beets, garlic, onions, and radishes.
 Peppers don't do well planted near fennel or kohlrabi.
 Furthermore, rotate your pepper plantings every year, and don't plant them where other members of the nightshade (Solanaceae) family have been planted in the previous two years, as the plants tend to share the same pests and diseases.

 Spacing, Depth, and Support

 Sow seeds indoors roughly 1/4 inch deep, and position nursery plants at the same depth they were growing in their previous container.
-Space plants 1 to 2 feet apart in rows around 18 inches apart.
+Space plants 1 to 2 feet apart in rows between 24 and 42 inches apart.
 You might want to stake your plants, as they stems can be fragile when heavy with fruit.